isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 #### 5. I have recovered from COVID-19.
 Am I required to be tested for COVID-19 before departure for Singapore?

-If a [COVID-19 Polymerase Chain Reaction test (“PCR test”)](/health/covid19-tests/pcrtest) is required to be taken <u>72 hours (for arrivals before 9 Sep 2021, 2359 hours) or 48 hours (for arrivals after 9 Sep 2021, 2359 hours)</u> before departure, i.e. a condition for entry into Singapore, travellers must take the test regardless of whether they have recovered from COVID-19.
+If a [COVID-19 Polymerase Chain Reaction test (“PCR test”)](/health/covid19-tests/pcrtest) is required to be taken <u>48 hours</u> before departure, i.e. a condition for entry into Singapore, travellers must take the test regardless of whether they have recovered from COVID-19.

 Travellers will be denied boarding by their airline or ferry if they are:
 - diagnosed with COVID-19 infection 21 days or less, from the date of travel; and/or
-- tested positive on the COVID-19 PCR test within <u>72 hours (for arrivals before 9 Sep 2021, 2359 hours) or 48 hours (for arrivals after 9 Sep 2021, 2359 hours)</u> before departure for Singapore.
+- tested positive on the COVID-19 PCR test within <u>48 hours</u> before departure for Singapore.

 #### 6. How will I be informed of my COVID-19 test result?